fs-geofs/geofs-website-backend/README.md

 ## Development

 Python 3.12 was used while developing this backend.
 For package managemet, use [uv](https://docs.astral.sh/uv/getting-started/installation/)

 1. Clone the repository
 2. Install dependencies using `uv sync --group dev`
 3. (optional:) set ENVs if you want to use Github Mode (see below)
+4. This repo uses pre-commit hooks.
+Install them using `pre-commit install`\
+   -> Before commiting, run `pre-commit run --all-files`
-4. To start the server in dev mode, run `run.py`
+5. To start the server in dev mode, run `uv run run.py`

 ## Backend Modes